SAP-samples/teched2024-AD181/exercises/ex3.4/README.md

 <img src="images/image10.png"
 style="width:6.5in;height:4.02153in" />

-18. Drag & Drop the logic components to create the logic flow shown below.
+18. Make sure the Redeem Points button is selected, and drag & drop the logic components to create the logic flow shown below.

     - Create record